microsoft/ml-server-image-similarity/first_time.md

 ## Azure AI Gallery Deployment

 If you deployed this solution from the [Azure AI Gallery]({{ site.aka_url }}), there is one final step to complete once you log onto the VM.
-The command prompt will be open on the VM, and you must respond YES to download images and run the solution workflow.
+The command prompt will be open on the VM, and you must respond YES to download images and complete the solution workflow.

 <img src="images/prompt.png" >